ls2716/LearningExtortion/README.md

 # Learning to Extort Rational Opponents in Pricing Duopolies

-The code supports the research presented in Chapter 4 of the PhD thesis:
+The code supports the research presented in Chapter 5 of the PhD thesis:
-“Algorithmic Pricing in Competitive Markets”
+“Algorithmic Pricing in Multi-agent, Competitive Markets”
 by Lukasz Sliwinski, 2025, University of Edinburgh.

 ---